Two Sisters Tweeds

 I made my dream move to the Outer Hebrides in autumn 2017.
 From my studio in the tiny village of Crossbost on the Isle of Lewis I work on my creations.
-These are then sold via Lewis Revivals, a quirky shop based in Stornoway filled with vintage items, Harris tweed and traditional milk paints, my new studio shop and online.
+These are then sold via my studio shop, online and in my outlet space in Stornoway in a shop new for 2020, The Empty House!

 Growing up in the Forest of Dean and spending holidays in the Outer Hebrides I was inspired by nature from a very early age.
 I was always collecting leaves, twigs, shells, stones, interesting bones and feathers.
 Then thinking; now what do I do with this?
 Making displays, creating ‘interesting’ wearable art and generally cluttering the house in a satifying way.
 After moving to the Isle of Lewis in the Outer Hebrides in the autumn of 2017 this magpie habit continued with the stunning oportunities provided by the pristine white beaches covered in delicate, colourful and infinitely varied shells.
 It was my desire to display the incredible detail in each unique find that led to the creation of my Jewellery.